Linearl/copilot_workflows/README.md

 - "I need to debug this error..." → Debug workflow suggestion
 - "I want to organize these files..." → File organization workflow suggestion
+- "I need to analyze this code quality..." → Analysis workflow suggestion

 ---